oottppxx/enigma2/plugins/README.md

 regarding where they were developed/tested, so one can make an educated guess if they'd work on a particular system.
 In the end, there's nothing like trying it out.

-Original greetings regarding Heinz and Balancer below:
+Original greetings regarding Heinz and Balancer (the latter now removed) below:

 Thanks to the folks in PMC:Enigma (now extinct, namely @falleen, @BillHicks, @Bill) and DeathStar (namely @agentsmith1, @SomeKewlName).